Here is a list of commonly asked questions about our tobacco-free initiative.

 Our goal is to make our campus healthier for patients, visitors and employees.
 Smoking is the most preventable premature death in the world.
 Our efforts to be tobacco-free present an opportunity to help many individuals achieve healthier lifestyles.
 We welcome your questions and concerns.
 Please email us.

-What action will be taken if I continue to smoke on the premises of Botsford Hospital?
+What action will be taken if I continue to smoke on the premises?